clawpack/doc/doc/installing_pip.rst

     export CLAW=/full/path/to/desired/version/of/clawpack
     cd $CLAW
     pip install --user -e .   # note trailing dot indicating "this directory"

+See :ref:`python_path` if you are having problems with the wrong version being imported.

 Experimenting with code in the examples directories